Sanford Dam Mural and Walkway: A Historic Community Project

 How are funds being managed?

-Funds will go directly to a Project Fund at the Midland Area Community Foundation, which has several fund types to enable community advancement.
-A Project Fund is perfect for teams working on a short-term community project, such as creating a mural or showcasing local artwork in Sanford, because the Foundation will manage all accounting, tax receipts, and donor communication, allowing the team to focus on fundraising.
+Funds are deposited directly into a Project Fund at the Midland Area Community Foundation.
+A Project Fund is perfect for teams working on a short-term community project, such as creating a mural and walkway, because the Foundation will manage all accounting, tax receipts, and donor communication, allowing the team to focus on fundraising.
 Explore this link to see other Project Funds managed by the Foundation.

 What will happen if you raise more funds than needed?